michi-mk-zh/clock/README.md

 # clock
-This is a website with many clocks.
+This is a website with some clocks.

+This project is using Tailwind.